nguyenanhtuan21/devops-lab-bancntt/README.md

-# devops-lab-bancntt-misajsc
+# devops-lab-bancntt
-This is a lab repo for Ban CNTT MISAJSC
+This is a lab repo for Ban CNTT